-FP7-INCO-2012-1
+Call identifier FP7-HEALTH-2012-INNOVATION-1

 This part of the guide contains the annexes for the specific call and funding scheme shown above.
-It should be read in conjunction with the common part of the guide, published as a separate document, which contains the general information for applying to FP7 under this funding scheme.
+It should be read in conjunction with the general part of the guide, published as a separate document, which contains the general information for applying to FP7 under this funding scheme.